-Catch pest problems early so your garden can be in optimal health before you leave.
+Catch pest problems early so your garden beds can be in optimal health before you leave.
 You will be more likely to come home to a healthy garden if minor pest issues are taken care of before you go.
 I like to use this homemade organic pest control spray to treat pest problems.
-Because it’s safe and non-toxic it can be used as prevention too.
+Because it’s safe and non-toxic, it can be used as prevention too.

 2. Mulch your plants.

 Mulching helps retain water and keep weeds away.
-Just be sure to use vegetable garden friendly mulch.
+Just be sure to use vegetable garden-friendly mulch.
 I like leaf compost or grass clippings because they are free, easy to find, and can add nutrients to your soil.